This post may contain affiliate links. Please read our disclosure policy.

-This homemade bubblegum ice cream is flavored with real bubblegum and loaded with colorful gumballs!
+Cold, creamy Bubblegum Ice cream flavored like bubblegum and loaded with colorful gumballs!

 I’ve always loved going to get ice cream.
 There is definitely a difference between the ice cream from the ice cream parlor and the kind you buy in the tub at the market.
 Maybe it’s the feel of the ice cream parlors?
 It’s always cool and smells like sugar.

-A few tips for making this frozen treat, when using a frozen bowl ice cream maker method, you will need to freeze the bowl for about 15 hours prior to making the ice cream.
-So you will need to plan ahead.
+- Plan Ahead: when using a frozen bowl ice cream maker method, you will need to freeze the bowl for about 15 hours prior to making the ice cream.
 Make sure that you are following the directions specific to your ice cream maker.

 Homemade Bubblegum Ice Cream

 - 1½ tsp bubblegum extract OR 1 package Bubblicious pink bubblegum

 - ¾ cup sugar

 - 1 tsp vanilla extract